567-labs/kura/CONTRIBUTING.md

 2. Write test functions with descriptive names and docstrings
 3. Use pytest fixtures when appropriate
 4. Use assertions to verify expected behavior
-5. Test both the class-based API and procedural API where applicable
+5. Test the procedural API where applicable

 ### Example: Testing with the Procedural API